-Caps for Sale is a timeless classic beloved by generations of readers—now celebrating its 75th anniversary!
+Caps for Sale is a timeless classic beloved by generations of readers!

 This story about a peddler and a band of mischievous monkeys is filled with warmth, humor, and simplicity and teaches children about problem and resolution.
 Children will delight in following the peddler’s efforts to outwit the monkeys and will ask to read it again and again.
 Caps for Sale is an excellent easy-to-read book that includes repetition, patterns, and colors, perfect for early readers.